internet-of-plants/iop/doc/COMPONENTS.md

 ### Parasite mode

 Doesn't use VCC pin

 Can't be polled in async mode since data-bus is powering the sensor

-   *Needs assurance that the necessary time has passed before reading (block until needed time has passed right before reading - if necessary*
+- Needs assurance that the necessary time has passed before reading (block until needed time has passed right before reading - if necessary

+Parasite example:

     // Disables busy wait during conversion
     // (all requests will be async, turn on before a request that must be sync)